HaganLab/.github/profile/README.md

 ## HaganLab

-This is the GitHub repository for the lab of Thomas Hagan at Cincinnati Children's Hospital
+This is the GitHub repository for the lab of Thomas Hagan at Cincinnati Children's Hospital.